Damdoshi/redspice/README.md

-# redspice
+# RedSpice

-Digital electronic simulator
+Red Spice is a digital electronic simulator.
+It came with a small amount of components from the 4000 serie.